10 Easy Ways to Damage your Bassoon

 There are few instruments that are as long lived as the bassoon.
 Care for your bassoon using the above steps and it will last for a lifetime of happy bassoon playing.

-Article Author: Oliver Ludlow, In-House-Bassoon Specialist and Director at Double Reed Ltd.
+Article Author: Oliver Ludlow, Director and In-House-Bassoon Specialist at Double Reed Ltd.

 Contact our in-house